 As a corporate body, the AAC directors have one client: the Ontario agri-food industry.
 The AAC board of directors has a unique understanding of funding program requirements, farming and agribusiness.
 It’s who they are and what they do.
 A complete list of the AAC’s membership and sectoral structure can be found by clicking here.

-Sara Wood was elected to the Agricultural Adaptation Council (AAC) board of directors in 2019 as one of the two youth-at-large representatives on the board.
+Sara Wood was elected to the Agricultural Adaptation Council (AAC) board of directors in 2019 as a youth-at-large director.